Spirit of America Bookstore

 The G.O.P.
 Economic Meltdown

-"The great cause of this [financial] crisis is the incredible greed and selfishness
+"The great cause of this [economic] crisis is the incredible greed and selfishness

 that exist in the ruling elite of America.
 They have no shame."

-Early History • Bush Bankrupting The Country • Obama Fixing The Disaster
+Prior History • Bush Bankrupting The Country • Obama Fixing The Disaster •

 • 1792 March-April: U.S. financial crisis dubbed the 'Panic of 1792', during which securities lost 25 percent of their value.

-• 1873 Sept 20: The financial 'Panic of 1873' swept the New York Stock Exchange in the wake of railroad bond defaults and bank failures, triggering the worldwide Long Depression that lasted 65 months (until March 1879).
+• 1873 Sept 20: The financial 'Panic of 1873' swept the New York Stock Exchange in the wake of railroad bond defaults and bank failures, triggering the worldwide Long Depression that lasted 65 months.

 • 1893 June 27: The financial 'Panic of 1893' was a crash of the New York stock market caused by a run on the gold supply, the worst economic crisis to hit the nation in its history to that point.